wemixarchive/go-wbft/README.md

 ### WEMIX 3.5

-WEMIX 3.5 defines a hard fork from the existing WEMIX PoA consensus to the WBFT consensus and adopts an intermediate consensus method with some features disabled for a safe transition to WBFT.
+WEMIX 3.5 defines a hard fork from the existing WEMIX SPoA consensus to the WBFT consensus and adopts an intermediate consensus method with some features disabled for a safe transition to WBFT.

 #### MontBlanc hard fork